TL;DR; Screenshot#

 |

-everywhere, you’ll just need to override it in the body
+everywhere, you’ll just need to set it at the body

 (or html